 Founder, CEO and National Director of Sing Australia

 From 1966 to 1983 Colin Slater was employed in the Commonwealth Public Service in various Departments - Department of Supply, Department of National Development, Department of Minerals and Energy, Bureau of Mineral Resources, Department of Tourism and Recreation, Department of Industry and Commerce.
 His duties in these Departments ranged from administrative to policy areas.
 During the early years in the Public Service Colin completed a Certificate of Public Administration at the Royal Melbourne Institute of Technology (Vic).
 A highlight of Colin's working experience in the Public Service was in his position as Personal Assistant to Neil Currie, the Secretary of the Department of Industry and Commerce.
 Neil was later knighted and appointed Australian Ambassador to Japan.
-Sadly, Neil passed away a number of years ago and to Colin's great joy, Neil's wife, Lady Geraldine Currie joined Sing Australia Bateman's Bay and she has had a most memorable time on one of the Tours to Gallipoli and she loves attending the National Gatherings.
+Sadly, Neil passed away a number of years ago and to Colin's great joy Lady Geraldine Currie joined Sing Australia Bateman's Bay.
+She had a most memorable time on one of the Tours to Gallipoli where she was interviewed by TV presenter Chris Bath.
+She loves attending the National Gatherings.

 While working in full time employment Colin began his career in music as an opera singer in 1972.
 He has performed around 40 major roles including many of the great baritone roles in the operatic repertoire as well as leading roles in many musicals.
 He received national critical acclaim for performing the role of ‘Pilgrim’ in the Australian premiere of the Vaughan Williams opera ‘The Pilgrims Progress’ for Canberra Opera in the presence of Ursula Vaughan Williams in 1980.

-In 1983 Colin was awarded a Churchill Fellowship to study opera singing with leading teachers in Europe including the great Italian baritone Tito Gobbi.
+In 1983 Colin was awarded a Churchill Fellowship to study opera singing with leading teachers in Europe as well as participating in a 5 week workshop with the great Italian baritone Tito Gobbi.